-If Su Shi did not really like the smell of burning aromatic substances, and he could not play the qin well, his motivation and actual participation in the two types of ephemeral arts would be put to doubt, even though he could write sophisticated poems about them.
-If the scholar-artists indeed lacked motivation and participation, how could we ascribe them to their individual creativity on the arts?
-We can also doubt how many of the activities the scholar-artists claimed they were participating were out of their individual freedom and creativity, and how many of the activities were partaken to fulfill the expectation and imagination of the other community members.
-If the scholar-artists, materials, sensorial experiences, and ephemeral practices were mutually shaping each other, to get fixated on the idea of individual creativity ignores the interactive processes and contribution from peer members, materials, sensorial experiences and ephemeral practices.
+It is possible that Su Shi did not really like the smell of burning aromatic substances and could not play the qin well.
+If so, he may not have been motivated to participate in these ephemeral arts, even though he could write sophisticated poems about them.
+If the scholar-artists lacked motivation or perhaps did not even participate in some of these activities, how can we ascribe individual creativity to them concerning these arts?
+We can also question whether the scholar-artists participation in these arts sprang from their freedom and creativity or was primarily meant to fulfil the expectations of other community members.
+The scholar-artists, materials, sensory experiences, and ephemeral practices mutually shaped each other, so fixating on individual creativity ignores the interactive processes and contributions from peer members, materials, sensory experiences, and ephemeral practices.
 Unique and original personal expressions seem to be blurred in the community formation process.

-Instead, we see how the exchanges of expressions and mutual interactions and shaping of values and perceptions in the scholar-artists’ literary works define the collaborative creativity of the communities.
-The prescribed tea-tipping practice also means that the scholar-artists were performing the same, repetitive actions to achieve the ideal color of the tea foam.
-But this is not to suggest that we should completely abandon the discourse of their individual creativity.
-Overemphasis on either collaborative or individual creativity will blur our interpretations of the scholar-artists’ physical and mental world.
+Instead, we see how the exchanges of expressions, mutual interactions, and shaping of values and perceptions in the scholar-artists’ literary works define the collaborative creativity of the communities.
+The prescribed tea-tipping practice also meant that the scholar-artists were performing the same repetitive actions to achieve the perfect colour of the tea foam.
+This is not to suggest that we should completely abandon the idea of individual creativity.
+Overemphasis on either collaborative or individual creativity would blur our interpretations of the scholar-artists’ world.
 Collaborative creativity will need to be addressed appropriately in art history.

-Methodological reflections of the history of arts
+Methodological reflections on the history of art

 The historical study of tea, aromatic substances, and qin music prompts us to revisit the methodologies adopted in the field of art history.
-First of all, we need to distinguish the different sources of evidence and be aware of the extent to which we can or cannot integrate them.
-Past studies of tea history mixed the evidence from literary works with tea texts, while these types of evidence are separated into Chapter 1 and Chapter 3.
-In Chapter 1 we mainly rely on tea texts and argue that tea was a cultural construct, in order to separate tea as represented in artistic construction in Chapter 3.
-Not differentiating the two will lead to the mixing of reality and artistic representation.
+First, we need to distinguish the different sources of evidence and be aware of the extent to which we can or cannot integrate them.
+Past studies of tea history combined evidence from literary works with tea texts; in this book, these types of evidence are separated into Chapter 1 and Chapter 3.
+In Chapter 1, we mainly relied on tea texts and argued that tea was a cultural construct in contrast to tea as represented in artistic constructs discussed in Chapter 3.
+Not differentiating the two incurs the risk of blurring reality and artistic representation.

-This book also shows that evidence from simulation experiments and ethnographical studies are necessary in art historical studies of the ephemeral practices.
-Since the ephemeral arts leave little records, but their impact on sensorial experiences of people in the past and in modern days could be similar, we can use the results of simulation experiments and ethnographical studies as complementary references.
-Although we could not completely reconstruct the entire sequence of actions, the ephemeral actions required in the tea-tipping practice in the Northern Song could be similar to what we did in our experiments, which allowed us to achieve a more holistic understanding of the tea-tipping practice.
+This book also showed that evidence from simulation experiments and ethnographical studies is necessary for art historical studies of ephemeral practices.
+The ephemeral arts leave little record, but their sensory impact on people in the past and present is likely to be similar, so we can use the results of simulation experiments and ethnographical studies as complementary references.
+Although we cannot completely reconstruct the sequence of actions, the tea-tipping practice in the Northern Song was replicated to some extent in our experiments, allowing us to achieve a more holistic understanding of the tea-tipping practice.
 This proves to be a useful tactic in the study of ephemeral arts.